A Rank-Based Sequential Test of Independence: Empirical results

 \subsection{Illustration on real data}

-S\"achsil\"u\"ute is a traditional spring holiday in Z\"urich that celebrates the end of winter working hours and the transition to summer.
+S\"achsil\"u\"ute is a traditional spring holiday in April in Z\"urich that celebrates the end of winter working hours and the transition to summer.
 The climax of the holiday is the burning of the B\"o\"ogg, a snowman-like figure that is filled with explosives.
-Similar to Groundhog Day in the United States, local folklore says that a long burning time until the explosion of the B\"o\"ogg announces a cold and wet summer, while a shorter burning times implies better weather in the upcoming summer.
-Despite any formal scientific foundation, the predictions of the B\"o\"ogg receive a lot of attention in the Swiss media, particularly the record-breaking burning time of 57 minutes in 2023.
+Similar to Groundhog Day in the United States, local folklore says that a long burning time until the explosion of the B\"o\"ogg announces a cold and wet summer, while a shorter burning time implies better weather in the upcoming summer.
+Despite any scientific foundation, the predictions of the B\"o\"ogg receive a lot of attention in the Swiss media, particularly the record-breaking burning time of 57 minutes in 2023.
+From a scientific point of view, a natural explanatory factor for the different burning times is the weather at the S\"achsil\"u\"ute, with higher precipitation implying longer burning times.

-For regularly recurring, yet infrequent, observations, like the burning time of the B\"o\"ogg and the associated summer weather, it is natural to apply a sequential test to monitor the outcomes continuously over time.
-We applied our developed test to assess whether there is a dependence between either average temperature or precipitation in the months June to August and the burning time of the B\"o\"ogg.
-The data for the past 64 years is freely avaiable at \url{https://github.com/philshem/Sechselaeuten-data}.
-For our test, we only consider the grids with $d = 2, 4$ and we apply the Sinkhorn correction for uniform marginals and $\eta = 0$.
+For regularly recurring, yet infrequent, observations, like the burning time of the B\"o\"ogg and the associated weather, it is natural to apply a sequential test to monitor the outcomes continuously over time.
+Indeed, in between the first version and the revision of this article the data for 2023 became available, with which we could update the test martingales without any need for corrections for multiple testing.
+This would not be possible with non-sequential tests.

+We applied our test to assess whether there is a dependence between either average temperature or precipitation in the months June to August and in April and the burning time of the B\"o\"ogg, with the April weather serving as a proxy for the weather at the holiday.
+The data for the burning times is available at \url{https://github.com/philshem/Sechselaeuten-data}, and the weather data is from \url{https://www.meteoswiss.admin.ch}.
+For our test, we consider the grids with $d = 2, 4$ and we apply the Sinkhorn correction for uniform marginals and $\eta = 0$.
 There are a small number of ties in the data, and so we do not derandomize the martingales.
-We remark that the temperature has an increasing trend over the years and, hence, are not identically distributed.
-Despite this, it is easy to see that if the $\fn$ in \eqref{eq:likelihood_ratio_process} have uniform marginals, then our test is also valid if only one of the processes $(X_n)_{n\in\mathbb{N}}, (Y_n)_{n\in\mathbb{N}}$ is not independent and identically distributed.
+As in Section \ref{sec:ville_gap}, we also simulated a rejection threshold for a truncated version of this test, with $\alpha = 0.05$ and a maximal sample size of $N = 128$, which allows continuing the sequential test far into the future.
+The simulated threshold equals $8.51$.
+We remark that the temperatures have an increasing trend and, hence, are not iid.
+Since one can safely assume that the burning times are iid, our test is still valid due to Proposition \ref{prop:non_iid}.